 24/7/365 Coverage Without Night Shifts

-For European SMEs, maintaining 24/7 phone coverage with human staff is financially impractical.
+For Lithuanian SMEs, maintaining 24/7 phone coverage with human staff is financially impractical.
 A single night-shift employee costs 2,000-4,000 EUR/month in salary and social contributions.
-AI callback automation provides equivalent coverage — with better consistency and no sick days — at a fraction of the cost.
+An AI voice receptionist provides round-the-clock pickup — with better consistency and no sick days — for 49 EUR/month covering 75 conversation minutes (additional minutes available as 50-minute top-up packs from 22.50 EUR).

 This is especially valuable for businesses running digital ads.
-Google Ads and Facebook campaigns generate leads at all hours.
-If your ads run 24/7 but your staff works 9-5, you are paying for leads you cannot serve.
-AI callback ensures every lead gets a response, every time.
+Google Ads and Facebook campaigns drive calls at all hours.
+If your ads run 24/7 but your staff works 9-5, you are paying for calls you cannot answer.
+An AI receptionist ensures every inbound call gets answered and logged, every time — so no caller silently becomes a competitor's customer.

 How to Calculate Your Speed to Lead ROI